dhh1128/codecraft.co/a-better-way-to-put-data-in-code.md

   - author: Daniel Hardman
     date: 2014-10-09 07:17:55
     comment: |
       Embedded systems isn't an area where I have deep expertise; thanks for adding that dimension to the discussion.
-I think the Internet of Things is going to make this sort of environment more and more a part of the experience of the average developer--and it's going to make this versioning/evolution problem even more pressing.
+I think the Internet of Things is going to make this sort of environment more and more a part of the experience of the average developer &mdash; and it's going to make this versioning/evolution problem even more pressing.
   - author: trevharmon
     date: 2014-10-11 14:49:36
     comment: |